 People at greater risk for low back pain are:

 - Sedentary lifestyle

 - Stressed or depressed

-A common myth about back pain is that patient with back pain needs to rest and avoid activity for a long time.
-In fact, complete bed rest is not recommend, rather an active rest is needed.
+A common myth about back pain is that the patient needs to rest and avoid activity for a long time.
+In fact, complete bed rest is not recommended, rather an active rest is needed.
 If there are no signs of a serious cause for back pain (such as loss of bowel or bladder control, weakness, weight loss, or fever), stay as active as possible.

 - Stop normal physical activity for only the first few days.
 This helps calm the symptoms and reduce swelling (inflammation) in the area of the pain.

 - Apply heat or ice to the painful area.
 Use ice for the first 48 to 72 hours, and then depending on the pain level hot or cold therapy can be decided.

 - You may also use Turmeric for Back Pain.

 - NSAIDs can be taken during the initial inflammatory phase by the recommendation of a physician